 But she braved it out.
 And bringing me closer, closer... closer... she whispered in my ear, “You always have been a literary sort.
 Someone I could never understand but admire deeply.
 Like those glass houses meant to house dolls of tremendous value which, because of their tremendous value, deserve to be shown to the world...
 To be cherished and...” she stuttered these words out, but her breath was caught.
 She inhaled heavily but couldn’t manage to take in anything...
 I looked at her face, staring at the sky upwards frightened...
 She exhaled, keeping her eyes open with difficulty.
 They eventually closed...
 There was no response after that...
 A single straight horizontal line on the monitor indicated the inevitable, that the worst was over, that the end had come, that for the first time in my life I acutely understood my own writing as a farce... a shallow depression that grasped my emptiness without once acknowledging my own hand in this disengaging satire of foolhardiness.

-“There was something about my world that I found unbearable.
-Maybe it was my own self-consciousness screaming out bitter cynicism over the narcissistic indifference of my co-peers in their drive towards a ‘self-emulated’ sanctuary from harm.
-Maybe it is a schizophrenic mania that cannot fathom the neurotic psychology harking at the devious fiends which are guiding the listener towards the plight of despair.
-Or maybe it was a frenzied Pink inside me whom wanted to close myself deep within my glass house, forgetting about the world outside of me... to become a Stephen-wolf of sorts, to misquote Hermann Hesse.”
+"There was something about my world that I found unbearable.
+Maybe it was my own self-consciousness, screaming out bitter cynicism over the narcissistic indifference of my co-peers, in their drive towards a ‘self-emulated’ sanctuary from harm.
+Maybe it is a schizophrenic mania that cannot fathom the neurotic psychology harking at the devious fiends which is guiding the listener towards the plight of despair.
+Or maybe it was a frenzied Pink inside me, who wanted to close myself deep within my glass house - forgetting about the world outside of me... to become a Stephen-wolf of sorts, to misquote Hermann Hesse."